 In July of 2017, the Court ordered that trial would proceed in three phases, with Phase I to address the various petitions for writ of mandate, as well as BBID's eleventh cause of action for declaratory relief in Case No. 2015-1-CV-285182.
 Petitioners filed a consolidated opening brief on the merits on July 28, 2017.
 SWRCB and, separately, SWC filed opposition briefs in October of 2017.
-The Department of Water Resources joined in portions of both oppositions.
+DWR joined in portions of both oppositions.
 Petitioners filed a consolidated reply brief in November of 2017, and trial was held on January 26, 2018.